GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/structs.rst

     invoke(foo.set, foo, 1, 2)  // exactly same thing as above

 This makes the difference between virtual and non-virtual calls in the OOP paradigm explicit.
-In fact, daScript classes implement virtual functions in exactly this manner.
+In fact, Daslang classes implement virtual functions in exactly this manner.

 -----------
 Inheritance